Non-Markovian Quantum Process Tomography

 \subsection{Performing PTT on NISQ devices}

 To reconstruct the process tensor, a minimal complete basis for the process tensor requires $d_S^4$ operations spanning the superoperator space $\mathscr{B} (\mathscr{B} (\mathcal{H}_S))$ at each time-step.
 One mathematically convenient basis is an IC POVM, followed by a set of IC preparation states which are independent of the measurement outcomes.
-However, this procedure requires fast projetive control in device hardware.
+However, this procedure requires fast projective control in device hardware.
 Although some progress has been made on this front~\cite{Corcoles2021}, fast control, in practice, is often too noisy and leads to a poor reconstruction.
 An exception to this is the recent work on process characterisation with intermediate measurements completed by Xiang \emph{et al.} in~\cite{Xiang2021}.
 A different approach to this measure-and-prepare strategy could implement this entire basis set through an interaction between the system qubit and an ancilla, followed by projective measurement in which the outcome of the ancilla is recorded.
 This too is problematic in practice as system-ancilla interactions will generate an operation which effectively depends on the circuit.